 Businesses now realise that high quality and satisfied employees are the best way forward and giving them meaningful purpose is the perfect way to achieve this.
 This has meant a big shift in approach for the HR professionals and new importance to the role hence accredited HR courses being a huge area of growth.
 People entering the profession want to be at the cutting edge of what HR now means.

 A part of this shifting mindset has created one of the big trends for the near future – the non-traditional organisation of a business.
 Gone are the days where a workforce was just an expendable resource and there were always more people to replace them.
 Employers now want to invest time and effort into their staff, building relationships and creating positive workplace experiences.
+This is why every company has a corporate wellbeing program for their employees.

 A big part of this is flexibility and freedom of workplace and HR are at the heart of organising this in many businesses.
 This allows employees to work in ways that best suits them and leads to greater contentment and productivity.